PrismarineJS/mineflayer/docs/tutorial.md

 ## FAQ

-### How to run bot on android
+### How to run a bot on android

-Here quick setup for running bot on android device using [Termux](https://termux.com/).
+Here is a quick setup for running a bot on an android device using [Termux](https://termux.com/).

 #### Install Termux